Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 =======================================================================   ========================================================
-``HAS_FIRST_PARAMETER_DERIVATIVE``, ``hasFirstParameterDerivative()``     First derivative w.r.t. the parameters is available ``HAS_FIRST_INPUT_DERIVATIVE``, ``hasFirstInputDerivative()``             First derivative w.r.t. the inputs is available ``IS_SEQUENTIAL``, ``isSequential()``                                     Model is sequential (see below)
+``HAS_FIRST_PARAMETER_DERIVATIVE``, ``hasFirstParameterDerivative()``     First derivative w.r.t. the parameters is available ``HAS_FIRST_INPUT_DERIVATIVE``, ``hasFirstInputDerivative()``             First derivative w.r.t. the inputs is available
 =======================================================================   ========================================================

-A sequential model can only process a single input at a time and will throw an exception if multiple inputs are fed in.
-For these models, the next output depends on the sequence of previous inputs and thus a batch computation does not make sense.

 To evaluate a model, there exist several variants of ``eval`` and ``operator()``.
 The most notable exception is the stateful valuated version of ``eval``.